 What happened next changed Jack's life forever.
 For the first time in his life, he started believing in magic.
 Her smile was by far the most beautiful thing he had ever seen.
 Purely magical!

 Night after night, he waited for the games to get over hoping that tonight he would find her next to him again.
 He started losing his interest in every other acquaintance.
-Sometimes it took weeks for them to be together again, some times months, and some-lucky-times just a day.
+Sometimes it took weeks for them to be together again, some times months, and sometimes just a day.
 He started wishing that probabilities would favor him sooner.
 It was not until the Ace of Spades pointed it out that he realized that luck is what happens when all probabilities favor one.
 On every night that he found her next to him, he considered himself lucky.
 Thus he started believing in luck too.
-And all one needed to be lucky was to believe in it totally.
+And all one needed to be lucky was to believe in it.
+Totally.

 Year after happy year passed, and like all good things, Jack's lucky streak too came to an end.
 Days turned into weeks, and weeks into months.
 It has been a whole year now and there still hasn't been any sign of her.
 Did jack move on?
 Perhaps he did.
 Or perhaps he didn't.
 What I do know is that he still spends his days learning new tricks.
 And would jack give up everything he has to feel the magic again?
-Hell yeah, he would.
+I believe he would.
 Which is probably why Jack decided to open up to someone

-From Jack, to his darling Queen of Hearts
+From Jack, to his darling Queen of Hearts.

 Tuesday, January 4, 2011